Table of contents

 to contain the number of intervals on which the specified

-visibility condition is met, the error will be diagnosed
+visibility condition is met, an error is signaled

-13) If any input string argument pointer is null, the error
+string pointers is null, the error SPICE(NULLPOINTER) is

 Appropriate SPICE kernels must be loaded by the calling program